 Dynamic Asset Allocation Strategy: Adjusting the Mix

-In this asset allocation strategy, whether the market is bull or bear determines your strategy rather than being caught in a herd or group mentality.
+In this asset allocation strategy, whether the bull or bear market determines your plan rather than being caught in a herd or group mentality.

 Insured Asset Allocation Strategy: Adjusting the Portfolio

-As long as the portfolio receives a return above its base, active management is resorted to.
+Active management is resorted to as long as the portfolio receives a return above its base.
 There is a base value below which the portfolio must not fall.
-In case it does, the base value is fixed by investing in risk-free assets.
+If it does, investing in risk-free assets fixes the base value.

-Insured asset allocation strategy is a wonderful strategy for getting fixed returns…it is like an economic insurance policy.
+An insured asset allocation strategy is a great strategy for getting fixed returns.
+It is like an economic insurance policy.

 Integrated Asset Allocation Strategy: Mixing All Strategies

-This type of asset allocation strategy includes aspects of all strategies with the added advantage of factoring in future market returns.
-Economic expectations and risk are crucial determinants of strategy here.
-Dynamic or constant weighted allocation are the two most frequently blended strategies under this approach.
+This asset allocation strategy includes aspects of all methods with the added advantage of factoring in future market returns.
+Economic expectations and risk are crucial determinants of design here.
+Dynamic or constant weighted allocation is this approach’s two most frequently blended strategies.